-Plan, design, engineer and construct capital projects to optimize and expand Muni service for greater connectivity.
+The Transit Optimization and Expansion program comprises of the planning, design, engineering, and construction of capital projects to optimize and expand service for greater connectivity.

-The SFMTA is implementing an ambitious plan to make Muni more efficient, reliable, safe, and comfortable for its existing 700,000 daily passengers - as well as to prepare the system for future growth.
+The SFMTA is implementing an ambitious plan to make the service more efficient, reliable, safe, and comfortable for its existing 700,000 daily passengers - as well as prepare the system for future growth.
 Major initiatives currently underway include Muni Forward and major corridor projects.
-The SFMTA also aims to improve transit for those who need it most through the Muni Service Equity Strategy (see page 22).
-These projects will support San Francisco's Transit First policy as the city continues to grow.
+The SFMTA also aims to improve transit for those who need it most through the Muni Service Equity Strategy (see page 9).
+These projects will support San Francisco's Transit First policy as the City continues to grow.

-Muni Forward aims to make getting around San Francisco safer and more reliable by creating a Rapid Network, improving reliability, using state-of-the-art technology to make the system run better, and enhancing safety and access to stops and stations.
+Muni Forward aims to make getting around San Francisco safer and more reliable by creating a Rapid Network, improving reliability, using state-of-the-art technology to make the system run better, and enhance safety and access to stops and stations.
 Muni Forward transit priority projects may include adding pedestrian bulbs, transit only lanes, transit signal priority, and other street design changes to reduce delay for transit and enhance pedestrian safety.